 If you’re a marketer looking for insights on how top digital marketing companies boost their strategy with live video marketing, this might interest you.
 Facebook-streamed videos generate six times more comments than uploaded videos, according to Facebook live video stats.
 The main reason behind this is likely the new experiences that live videos bring to the user.
 Users now can express their excitement, opinions, and criticism, and discuss it all with the creator or other users.

 Facebook Live was made available to celebrities back in 2015 and was launched for the rest of the social network’s community a year later.
 The feature has since seen a massive spike in daily searches coming from popular influencers and other big events.
-From 2016 to 2018, ‘Facebook Live’ searches grew by 330% and according to Facebook Live stats, a record was reached on New Year’s Eve when 10 million Facebook users were live streaming.
+Since 2016, ‘Facebook Live’ searches have grown by 330%, according to Facebook Live stats.

 This is because everyone prefers the real deal, even more so if they can watch it in real-time, and a massive 79% of live video fans believe watching videos live brings a more authentic interaction with the audience.
 Live video engagement stats further reveal 63% of users like the human touch this medium adds to the overall experience.